wvangeit/Auctioneer/auctioneer/modules/Readme.txt

 To update you active modules list, you must either:
-  * Run the luae executable in this folder, which will automatically generate a Modules.xml, activating all valid installed modules, and/or
+  * Run the luae executable in this folder, which will automatically generate a Modules.xml, activating all valid installed modules.
-  * Manually edit the existing Modules.xml and add/remove entries
+  * If you have a perl interpreter on your system (eg ActivePerl for Windows, or perl on Unix/OSX) you may simply run rebuild.pl instead.
-    to your taste.
+  * You may manually edit the existing Modules.xml and add/remove entries to your taste.